berkeley-stat243/stat243-fall-2023/publish.md

 Notes:

-2023-11-06: I'm not sure how I ever get the figure files for the html into `units/unitX-foo_files/` in the `gh-pages` branch.
-I would think that the quarto publish action will copy these from `_freeze` but that doesn't seem to be the case.
-It looks like I may always end up manually adding these to `gh-pages`.
-But it seems I also need to add `units/unitX-foo_files/` to the main branch or else when the GHA runs, the files are deleted from `gh-pages`.

 2023-10-25: Today (and on some past occasions), figures don't show up in the html because the relevant png files are not committed/being deleted from `units/unitX_files`.
 Manually adding to `gh-pages` works for a given commit but then later render/publish causes a `git rm` of the files.
-I think what may be the solution is to make sure not to do `git commit -am` if a `git rm` of the png files is staged.
+I think what may be the solution is to make sure not to do `git commit -am` if a `git rm` of the png files is staged in `main` to remove files from `units/unitX_files/figure-html`.
 Instead just use `git add` on the various files and `git commit -m`.
 May also need to `git restore` the files to be deleted so that later `git commit -am'` doesn't cause deletion.

+Also it's not entirely clear if I need `units/unitX_files` in `main`.

 2023-09-07: GHA can fail with messages about `nbformat`.
 Can often fix by re-rendering the problematic qmd.
 I think this is happening when commits are made to a qmd without rendering that updates the freeze files.